alex-ozdemir/alex-ozdemir.github.io/_posts/2016-07-07-unsafe-in-rust-syntactic-patterns.md

 Regardless of which way is best, I was curious which style was more common, so I looked at two metrics:

-   1. _Unsafe Block Relative Size_: How much of their parent block/function do
-      unsafe blocks fill (where blocks are sized by the number of statements/final expressions in them and all their child blocks)?
+   1. _Unsafe Block Relative Size_: How much of their parent function do unsafe blocks fill (where blocks and functions are sized by the number of statements/final expressions in them and all their child blocks)?
    2. _Unsafe Block Requirement_: What amount of code (in terms of statements/final expressions) in an unsafe block actually requires that